sfrisk/webcomics-cms/README.md

 To run locally, go to the directory of this project on your machine using your terminal and run `hugo serve -D`

+Currently updated to work with Hugo version 0.91.2

 ## TODO: Guide on updating netlifycms configs, and netlify configs